joelparkerhenderson/wordbooks/pages/investment-readiness-level/index.md

 8. Scaling: The startup has achieved product-market fit and is scaling its operations to meet demand.

 9. Expansion: The startup has achieved significant success and is expanding into new markets or developing new products.

-The IRL framework provides a standardized approach for evaluating startups at different stages of development, which can help investors and entrepreneurs to identify opportunities and manage risk.